imodeljs/frontend-sample-showcase/src/frontend-samples/transformations-sample/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

 This sample demonstrates how to use the Transformations API by displaying the changes in two viewports.
+The result of calling the transformation is being displayed side by side to the original.

 ## Purpose

 The purpose of this sample is to demonstrate the following:

-* How to use the
+* The usage and result of the Transformation API
 * The logic needed to balance multiple viewports.
 * How to use the Two-way viewport sync feature.

 ## Description

-When views are synchronized any changes to the properties [ViewState](https://www.imodeljs.org/reference/imodeljs-frontend/views/viewstate/) of either viewport will be immediately applied to the other.
-This is done by calling `connect` on [TwoWayViewportSync](https://www.imodeljs.org/reference/imodeljs-frontend/views/twowayviewportsync).
-One intended use of this feature is for comparing different changesets of the same IModel.
-Using it that way has the potential for showing the changes over time.
-Note: At the time this sample was written [TwoWayViewportSync](https://www.imodeljs.org/reference/imodeljs-frontend/views/twowayviewportsync) was in beta.
+There are three API's used to create the transformed iModel based on a [View Definition](https://www.itwinjs.org/reference/imodeljs-backend/viewdefinitions/viewdefinition/).
+The first API and step, [FilterByViewDefinition](https://sbx-developer.bentley.com/api-groups/synchronization/apis/transformations/operations/filterbyviewdefinition/), is to create a transformation configuration which creates an association between source and target iModels with additional metadata to carry out the transformation.
+It does NOT start the transformation.

+The second API, [Create Transformation](https://sbx-developer.bentley.com/api-groups/synchronization/apis/transformations/operations/create-transformation/) actually starts the transformation process by sending in the configuration id.

+The third API, [Get Transformation](https://sbx-developer.bentley.com/api-groups/synchronization/apis/transformations/operations/get-transformation/), gets an updated transformation status as the transformation is occurring

+Once the Transformed iModel is created, we can display them side by side using a custom [TwoWayViewportSync.ts](./TwoWayViewportSync.ts). iModelJs currently has a [TwoWayViewportSync](https://www.imodeljs.org/reference/imodeljs-frontend/views/twowayviewportsync), however, there is no correlation between the Ids of categories and models between the two iModels.
+Therefore, this solution wouldn't work and a custom sync is created to just map the camera's state between the two iModels.